 About this course

-Traffic Controllers play a critical role in managing traffic safely at worksites.
-This course provides training/assessment for personal who are required to control traffic with a Stop/Slow bat.
-This course will provide/confirm the knowledge, skills and attitudes required to perform traffic control competently while giving full consideration to their safely, the safety of their co workers and the safety of the public.
+A critical part of managing traffic safely at worksites involves implementing Traffic Control Plans.
+This course provides training/assessment for personal who are required to implement Traffic Control Plans.
+This course will provide/confirm the knowledge, skills and attitudes required of those working to ensure that they can perform competently while giving full consideration to their safely, the safety of their co workers and the safety of the public.
 This course results in the issuance of the required photo card to undertake the work of Traffic Control Guidance Plan Implementer in NSW.

 A Roads and Maritime Services Photo Card (with a 3 year expiry) may be attained in one of 3 ways: